cnpryer/huak/docs/user_guide.md

 `huak` will add the packages to your pyproject.toml, so passing [PEP 508](https://peps.python.org/pep-0508/) strings would help persist this behavior for future installs.

+!!!
+Tip
     You can also assign dependencies to a group using `--group`.

 ### Install dependencies listed in the pyproject.toml